Leisurecraft Expands Into Australia as Canadian Barrel Sauna Maker Goes Global

 Four Product Collections

 The company now offers four distinct product lines spanning different price points and aesthetics.
 The flagship Dundalk Collection features clear Western Red Cedar in barrel, Luna, Panoramic, and POD configurations.
 The Canadian Timber Collection uses Eastern White Cedar for a more accessible price point with easy-to-assemble kits.
 The Pure Cube Collection targets the modern architectural market with black metal siding, double-pane tinted glass, and minimalist design.
-And the company's cold plunge line — including the Arctic Plunge, Glacier Plunge, and new Flow Cold Plunge — positions Leisurecraft in the rapidly growing contrast therapy category.
+And the company's cold plunge line (Arctic Plunge, Glacier Plunge, and the newer Flow Cold Plunge) positions Leisurecraft in the rapidly growing contrast therapy category.

 Why Australia